justinlocsei/himation/README.md

-# Chiton Demo
+# Chiton Site

-This repository holds code for an interactive prototype of Chiton.
+This repository holds the front-end code for Cover Your Basics.